wp-media/wp-rocket-helpers/various/wp-rocket-license-manager/README.md

 # WP Rocket - License Manager

-This is a standard WordPress helper plugin for safely changing WP Rocket license credentials.
+You can use this helper plugin for safely changing WP Rocket license information (Email and/or API Key) preserving your current WP Rocket settings after the change.

 It automatically installs a tiny early-loading bootstrap in the WordPress mu-plugins directory; you do not need to install or manage the MU file yourself.

 ## Installation